stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

-The build method create two _triangles_ for each face of the cube:
+The build method creates two _triangles_ for each face of the cube:

 ```java
 private static final Vertex.Layout LAYOUT = new Vertex.Layout(Vertex.Component.POSITION, Vertex.Component.TEXTURE_COORDINATE);